To run a thriving Shopify store, you must adjust according to valuable data rather than guesswork or assumptions.

 If you don’t know where to start, you’ve come to the right place.

-I create this guide to walk you through how to add Google Analytics to Shopify.
+I created this guide to teach you how to add Google Analytics to Shopify.
+I’ll also discuss essential metrics on Google Analytics you should understand to improve your online store’s performance.

 How To Add Google Analytics to Shopify

-Here’s how to add Google Analytics to Shopify.
+Here’s how to add Google Analytics to Shopify in four easy steps.

 You need to set up a Google account to use Google Analytics.

-You can use the same account for this web analytics tool if you’re already using Google products such as Ads or a Gmail account.
+You can use the same account for this web analytics tool if you already use Google products such as Ads or a Gmail account.

 Ensure you haven’t implemented Google Analytics since enabling it more than once leads to inaccurate Ecommerce tracking reports.